inex/ixp-manager-docs-md/docs/dev/ci.md

 # Continuous Integration

 IXP Manager grew out of a code base and schema that started in the early '90s.
 Long before [test driven development](http://phpunit.de/) or [behaviour driven development](http://behat.org/) was fashionable for PHP.
-However, as IXP Manager is taking over more and more critical configuration tasks, we continue to back fill some automated testing with continuous integration for critical elements.
+However, as IXP Manager is taking over more and more critical configuration tasks, we continue to back fill automated testing with continuous integration.

 We use [GitHub Actions](https://github.com/features/actions) for continuous integration which is provided free for public repositories.